Skip to content

 • Register updates happen at cycle boundaries

-• Combinational logic (var) updates immediately
+• Combinational logic (mut) updates immediately

 No Runtime Loops